 Gilbert is a town in Maricopa County, Arizona, United States, located southeast of Phoenix, within the Phoenix metropolitan area.
 Once known as the “Hay Shipping Capital of the World”, Gilbert is currently the most populous incorporated town in the United States.
 It is the sixth-largest municipality in Arizona, and the fifth-largest in the Metropolitan Phoenix Area.

-These Places Grew Up So Fast, You Know?
+These Places Grew Up So Fast In Arizona, You Know?

 So there you have it, the fastest growing cities in Arizona are led by Queen Creek which has been growing at a blistering pace this decade relative to other cities and towns around the state.